Knaben

 Knaben is an old mining village in the northern part of Kvinesdal municipality in Agder county, Norway.
 Currently, the mine is no longer in use, but the area has become a popular ski resort.
 The village lies at an elevation of 630 m above sea level, about 50 km north of Liknes and about 20 km east of Tonstad in Sirdal municipality.
 The molybdenum mines were operated here from 1885 to 1973.
-Buildings and constructions are still partly intact.
-The workers' living houses are now used as tourist lodgings.
+Constructions and buildings are still mostly standing.
+The homes where the workers once lived are now hotels.

 Nature

 The Knaben uplands (Knabeheiene) are mainly located at an elevation of between 750 and 850 m above sea level.
 The area has a rich bird-life and animal life, with moose, reindeer, black grouse, lagopus, falcon, and eagle.

 Mining activity

 Occurrence of molybdenite was the basis for the mining activities at Knaben.
 In 1897, it was determined that tempering of steel with molybdenum resulted in an alloy with qualities favourable for weapon production.
 In 1902, the mining rights of the area were bought for 6,000 kr, and subsequently sold to an English company in 1904 for 250,000 kr.
 Due to low molybdenum prices the mining operations ceased in 1909.
 World War I led to an uprise at Knaben.
 At its height ten different mining companies had operations in the area, but all operations ceased when the war was over.
 The Swedish company Avesta Järnverks AB took over from A/S Knaben Molybdængruber, and the production increased through the 1930s, with about 400 mine workers and a total population at Knaben of about 700.